Ghadah-Ahmed/storyBoard/README.md

 # storyBoard

 ##  Description
-A platform that allows users to create their own stories and characters[8620+ possible character], and then publish it in the public library.
+A platform that allows users to create their own stories and characters [8620+ possible variations], and then publish it in the public library.

 ##  Main functionalities
 - Login, signUp and resetPassword.